atsushieno/aap-core/docs/design/EXTENSIBILITY.md

 In vNext API, there are the following concepts (implementation can be in C++):

-- Plugin Extension API (C) - close to what exists now
+- Plugin Extension API (C) - close to what existed in v1
-- Host Extension API (C) - close to what exists now
+- Host Extension API (C) - close to what existed in v1
 - AAPXS Runtime API (C) - used by each AAPXS implementation (`aapxs.h`)
 - AAPXS Definition API (C) - each extension developer is supposed to implement and provide it
 - AAPXS hosting runtime API (C++) - hosting runtime for the framework (reference implementation) (`aapxs-hosting-runtime.h`)
-- Strongly-Typed AAPXS and collection of those (C++) - refresh version of `StandardExtensions` etc.
+- Strongly-Typed AAPXS and collection of those (C++) - refresh version of `StandardExtensions` in v1.

 ## vNext Client Side Hosting